GideokKim/Bazel-Hands-On/README.md

 # Bazel-Hands-On

+Welcome to the Bazel-Hands-On repository!
+This guide will help you get started with Bazel, a powerful build and test tool.
+Note, this is for Linux and MacOS only.

 ## Prerequisites

 Start by [installing Bazel](https://bazel.build/install), if you haven’t already.
 This tutorial uses Git for source control, so for best results [install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) as well.